triggermesh/docs/docs/targets/sendgrid.md

 | **ToEmail** | string | Recipient's email | false |
 | **Message** | string | Contents of the message body | false |

-If the **Message** key value is omitted within an event, the body of the email will contain the entire CloudEvent.

 ### Example